imgios/flyseum/README.md

+## Flyseum :airplane:
+Flyseum is a Web Development project for academic purposes. :mortar_board:

 ---
-## Flyseum
-**A new way to flight around the globe!**

-Flyseum è un progetto di *Giosuè Sulipano*, *Andrea Cupito* e *Francesco Iovane*, per il corso di Tecnologie Software per il Web.

-Linguaggi utilizzati: HTML, CSS, JAVA, JavaScript, jQuery, AJAX.

----
+> Bootstrap, HTML5, CSS, JAVA, JavaScript and jQuery.